 - Document verification: Automatically authenticate documents and identify fraudulent activity to mitigate the risk of invoice fraud.

 Regardless of your use case, all automated document workflows comply with the HIPAA, GDPR, and ISO standards when it comes to data processing.
-With Klippa, your data is secure, and you can easily start streamlining your PDF invoices to Excel workflows.
+With Doxis, your data is secure, and you can easily start streamlining your PDF invoices to Excel workflows.

 Contact our experts for more information or schedule a free demo below!